 Now that the Human Medicines (Amendment) (No.2) Regulations 2014 allow (but do not require) schools to keep a salbutamol asthma reliever inhaler for use in an asthma emergency, governors have decided that keeping a supply will currently benefit pupils significantly.

-This school is committed to supporting pupils who have been diagnosed with asthma and has developed separate Asthma Management Procedures on SharePoint as a digital copy and as a hard copy in the school office and staff room to be followed.
+This school is committed to supporting pupils who have been diagnosed with asthma and has developed separate Asthma Management Procedures (which can be found in the appropriate folder on SharePoint) to be followed.